VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## The Conference Management Bounded Context

-The Conference Management Bounded Context that enables a Business Customer to define and manage conferences is implemented using a simple two-tier, CRUD-style application using MVC 4.
+The Conference Management Bounded Context that enables a Business Customer to define and manage conferences is i a simple two-tier, CRUD-style application that uses MVC 4.

 In the Visual Studio solution, the **Conference** project contains the model code, and the **Conference.Web** project contains the MVC views